Upton, Gosselin each drive in 2, Angels top Jays in opener

 TRAVELING HOME SHOW

 Toronto joined the 1898 Cleveland Spiders and 1902 Cleveland Bronchos as the only big league teams to be the home team in four different ballparks during one season.
-However, the Blue Jays are the first team to play home games in four different states/provinces in the same season.
+However, the Blue Jays are the first team to play home games in four different states or provinces in the same season.

-Although the Blue Jays were playing as the “home” team, all statistics and records will count as Angels home and Toronto road totals.
+Although the Blue Jays batted last, all statistics and records will count as Angels home and Toronto road totals.
 According to baseball rules, the home team is based on the venue in which the game takes place.

 STREAKING ALONG